 This post may contain affiliate links.
 We may receive a small commission, at no cost to you, if you make a purchase.
 Read Disclosure.

-It’s been four months.
-No rain, not even a hint of it with a single wisp of white cloud.
+We spent four months traveling around the region, and there wasn’t a drop of rain, not even a hint of it with a single wisp of white cloud.

-It’s living on the edge of constant croc watch.
+Top End Australia is well known for its saltwater crocodile population.
+It’s estimated that 100,000 saltwater crocodiles live in its waters – be it rivers, lakes or tributaries.
+Traveling in this hot region is living on the edge of constant croc watch.
 Jumping and squirming every time you see a river miles away.

 “Are there crocs in here?” is the first sentence that flies out of your mouth with each new body of water you come to.
 It’s got you freaked out so much, you even ask it when you’re near chlorinated swimming pools.